matthewrenze/website-link-checker/README.md

 * Next each link on the page is output indicting whether it passed or failed.
 * Then the next page on the website is listed and so on.

-If full logging is enabled, then both all links will be displayed.
+If full logging is enabled, then all links will be displayed.
 If full logging is disabled, then only broken links will be displayed.

 *Sample Output:*